cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/v0-technologies-stack.md

 This section presents the design specifications about the solutions and technology approved as Minimum Prototyping Platform (MPP).

-# LONG TERM GOALS AND REQUIREMENTS
+# MPP LONG TERM GOALS AND REQUIREMENTS
 Presents the standard goals that should be reached and benefits that are targeted to be collected from the official technology stack by CYBNITY projects.
 A set of common requirements is defined as frame of principles need to be maintained by any version of the CYBNITY official technology stack.
 It's possible that new goals entry enhance the common goals, regarding specific technology and/or implementation layers during a new version development of the standards catalog.

 ### OBJECTIVES
 Respond to the set of common requirements defined as frame of principles need to be maintained by any version of the CYBNITY official technology stack.

 Definition of a minimal set of components allowing to:
 - build and deliver a first version of CYBNITY demonstrator regarding UI cockpits principles;
-- build and deliver a first version of a CYBNITY prototype of basic features for demonstration to potential partners' ecosystem.
+- build and deliver a first version of a CYBNITY prototype of basic features for demonstration to potential partners' ecosystem;
+- create the first version of TechStack official catalog version.

-### REQUIREMENTS
+### SUPPORTED REQUIREMENTS
 #### ARCHITECTURE
 Should allow build of a first implementation architecture respecting the target architecture defined by Foundation project ready for deployment as an Internet platform usable for demonstration and motivation of partnerships.